qfwc258/circuidipity/content/2014-10-01-static-leases.rst

 :date: 2014-10-01 00:07:00
 :slug: 20141001
-:tags: network, openwrt, linux, router
+:tags: openwrt, router, network, linux

 My `netbook server <http://www.circuidipity.com/pingparade1.html>`_ stays put at home and uses a **fixed ip address**; however `Sidbook <http://www.circuidipity.com/c720-sidbook.html>`_ bounces between the LAN and the outside world.
 A router can use a **static lease** to assign a computer a fixed IP address based on their hardware (MAC) address.
 This allows Sidbook the flexibility of using DHCP both at home to retrieve a known and consistent IP address (useful for ssh access and running `backup scripts <https://github.com/vonbrownie/linux-home-bin/blob/master/backup-home-server>`_) and outside where an unknown range of IP addresses will be assigned at different locations and times.